Kotlin/kotlinx.coroutines/coroutines-guide.md

 being the first clause in select, wins.
 However, because we are using unbuffered channel, the `a` gets suspended from time to time on its [send][SendChannel.send] invocation and gives a chance for `b` to send, too.

-The second observation, is that [onReceiveOrNull][SelectBuilder.onReceiveOrNull] gets immediately selected when the channel is already closed.
+The second observation, is that [onReceiveOrNull][ReceiveChannel.onReceiveOrNull] gets immediately selected when the channel is already closed.

 ### Selecting to send

-Select expression has [onSend][SelectBuilder.onSend] clause that can be used for a great good in combination with a biased nature of selection.
+Select expression has [onSend][SendChannel.onSend] clause that can be used for a great good in combination with a biased nature of selection.

 Let us write an example of producer of integers that sends its values to a `side` channel when